fbpx

 Can Americans buy property in Spain?

 The Golden Visa is a property buying option for foreigners who want to move to Spain and can afford a 500,000 investment.
-This options also affords you a resident visa in Spain.
+This options also affords you a resident visa in Spain giving you the right to live and work in Spain.

 Aside from taking the Golden Visa route, Americans may purchase property in Spain if they have a Foreign ID Number (called an NIE).
-However, the type of NIE will depend on if the buyer lives in or outside of Spain.
+However, the type of NIE will depend on if the buyer is a resident or non-resident of Spain.
 You will need to apply for your NIE from Spain.

 Like the United States, buying property in Spain is an extensive process that includes getting contracts notarized and securing financing.
 You’re also required to register your future home with the Property Registry.
-For details about buying property in Spain as an American expat, visit the Balcell’s Group.
+For details about buying property in Spain, visit the Balcell’s Group.

 While it’s not unheard of, it’s difficult for American’s to find work in the country because companies are required to prioritize hiring citizens of the EU.
 But, if you have a skill that can’t be filled by someone locally, it may be possible to get a work visa through company sponsorship.

 Many U.S. citizens in Spain opt for remote work.
 This is a win-win as you can still be paid in dollars and live well in Spain.
-Spain’s digital nomad visa is paving the path to help more people move to Spain and bring their remote job with them.
+Spain’s digital nomad visa is paving the way to help more Americans move to Spain and bring their remote job with them.
 Be sure to check out I’m Outta Here!
-An American’s Ultimate Guide to Living in Europe for other ways American’s can work and live in Spain.
+An American’s Ultimate Guide to Living in Europe for other ways US citizens can work and live in Spain.

 barcelona arc de triomph